acgetchell/CDT-plusplus/README.md

 `checkpoint.pt`, and a `run.json` manifest containing size and SHA-256 records for its artifacts under `out/experiments/mnist`.
 Preserve both directories together; use `--data-directory`, `--output-directory`, and `--seed` for an explicit layout, or `--no-download` to require already-local inputs.
-As with the optimizer, every run requires a nonexistent output path and becomes visible there only after all local and offline-Comet artifacts close successfully.
+As with the optimizer, every run requires a nonexistent output path and becomes visible there only after its canonical local artifacts are complete.
+Optional Comet failures are reported without invalidating that local record.
 Tests use synthetic tensors and never download the dataset.

 Comet is disabled by default for both commands.
 Pass `--comet offline` to create an uploadable local Comet archive, or set `COMET_API_KEY` and pass `--comet online` to mirror the run to the hosted service.
 The PyTorch command starts